 Free trade exists in eCommerce, just not for the United States

 This principle doesn’t just apply to China; it applies to most of the world.
 The US is one of the few countries without a federal tax such as GST or VAT.
-Canada has a de minimis value of $20 CAD and will charge GST, HST, and PST on any imports above that value (yes even NAFTA eligible orders).
+Canada has a de minimis value of $20 CAD and will charge GST, HST, and PST on any imports above that value (yes, even NAFTA eligible orders).
 If you are an online clothing retailer in the US and have Canadian competitors, those competitors can sell any product under $800 to the US buyer, even if it is not NAFTA eligible.
-Yes, that is duty and tax-free to US customer for any order under the generous US de minimis.
-The US shop, on the other hand, trying to sell to Canadians will have at the lowest 20% duties and taxes incurred on the orders into Canada over $20 CAD.
+Yes, that is duty and tax-free to the US customer for any order under the generous US de minimis.
+The US shop, on the other hand, trying to sell to Canadians will have at the lowest - 20% duties and taxes incurred on the orders into Canada over $20 CAD.

-The United States didn’t have wrong the idea of raising the US de minimis value; we just need to ensure other countries to do the same when we trade with them.
+The United States didn’t have the wrong idea of raising the US de minimis value; we just need to ensure other countries to do the same when we trade with them.